The contraindication Information

 • Gynecological infections

-It is best to have advice from your physician before booking for a massage session with me.
+Advice: It is best to seek advice from your physician before booking a massage session with me.
+If you have further questions or concerns, please contact your physician.